dringtech/floodhack16/pages/outputs/matching.md

 layout: page
 permalink: /outputs/matching/
 categories: [outputs]
+summary:
+  Recent experiences show that people want to help, and clearly during the aftermath of a flooding event, people need help.
+There is often a problem with the matchmaking between needs and offers, especially in the early chaotic days of a flood event.
+Approaches to managing this which account for the constraints that may be prevalent (e.g. loss of power or communication) will be of great value.
 ---

 There are many opportunities to facilitate easier matching of individual needs to offers of assistance: